 For my WPI IQP project, I went to Hangzhou, China where I was able to work with a Chinese company (similar to google classroom) to collect data and build them a prototype for an AI assistant that would help students improve their writing in preparation for the IELTS or TOEFL.

-My responsibility for this project was designing the writing portion of the prototype, I designed and implemented a Retrieval-Augmented Generation (RAG) system to evaluate TOEFL writing responses with rubric-aligned scoring and structured feedback.
+My responsibility for this project was single-handidly designing and implementing the writing portion of the prototype, I designed and implemented a Retrieval-Augmented Generation (RAG) system to evaluate TOEFL writing responses with rubric-aligned scoring and structured feedback.
 The goal was to move beyond generic LLM grading by grounding evaluations in official scoring criteria and curated exemplar essays by pulling relevant examples from a database.

 I implemented prompt engineering strategies to enforce rubric-aligned grading across four TOEFL criteria: task response, coherence and cohesion, lexical resource, and grammatical range and accuracy.
 The model outputs structured JSON containing predicted band scores, justification tied to retrieved rubric text, and targeted improvement recommendations which is then shown to the user.
 The goal is for this to reduce hallucination and ensures traceable evaluation logic.